Faced with typhoon, we thought the end was nigh.

-The Philippines is a very religious country, the people devout Catholics.
+The Philippines is a very religious country, most of the population are devout Catholics.
 I’ll admit I prayed that they would cancel the flight.
 I was sure I would never see my family again.

-Directly outside the glass door which led to the tarmac, I saw a statue of the Virgin Mary, at her feet was a collection box into which I made a donation and a silent prayer.
+Directly outside the glass door which led out onto the tarmac, I saw a statue of the Virgin Mary.
+At her feet was a collection box into which I made a donation and a silent prayer.

 “Why are we doing this?
 We must be crazy.”
 I said.

 You could feel the tension in the air as people prayed.
 The flight crew looked as worried as we were.
-The plane behaved as if it were already in the air, rocking from side to side, as if it was a wild animal trying to escape.
+The plane swayed as if it were already in the air, rocking from side to side, like a wild animal trying to escape.

 After ten minutes of silence, other than the sound of the beating rain and the roaring wind, the Captain told us we would all need to leave the plane.
 They had cancelled the flight.

 John and I gave sighs of relief.
 Passengers rushed to leave the plane.
-By this time the storm was so bad it was difficult to return safely into the airport lounge as debris flew in the air.
+By this time the storm was so bad it was difficult to return safely into the airport lounge.
+Debris flew through the air.

-We fled the airport in a taxi, driving through the streets with flying sheets of metal roofing.
+We fled the airport in a taxi, the driver drove erratically through streets attempting to avoid flying sheets of metal roofing.
 We’d asked him to take us to any hotel, anywhere to escape the hell unfolding around us.
 The place he dropped us actually turned out to be a brothel.
 There was no water or electricity because of the typhoon.
 We could hardly make out where we were throughout that very long, dark night.

 In the light of day, the damage and destruction showed itself.
 The typhoon had affected thousands of people, either through death, injury or homelessness.

 We felt blessed as we left to go home.
 Back to Australia and our family.